Goa (soundtrack): Critical response

-The album received positive reviews.
-Behindwoods rated the album 3 out of 5 stating "A neat and slick album that mixes the predictable and the pleasantly novel.
-Yuvan scores again in the rhythm department.
-One truly wishes the film is equally lively and fulfils Venkat Prabhu’s ‘hattrick’ aspiration."
-Indiaglitz rated the album 3 out of 5 stating "Splendid show by Yuvan Shankar Raja in Goa.
-Listen to the album and get charmed.
-It is like packing bags and going all the way to enjoy a splendid vacation in Goa."
-Rediff rated the album 2.5 out of 5, stating "Yuvan Shankar Raja usually reserves the best of his work for certain directors and so far, Venkat Prabhu has been one of them.
+Pavithra Srinivasan of Rediff.com rated the album with an overall score of two-and-a-half out of five, summarizing, "Yuvan Shankar Raja usually reserves the best of his work for certain directors and so far, Venkat Prabhu has been one of them.
 This time around, though, either he's run out of inspiration, or has been under strict orders not to exert himself too much.
 Aside from a few moments, you can't really sense his presence anywhere.
 There are a lot of fireworks, much rapping and clash of percussion instruments, but his signature tunes are hard to find.
 Being Yuvan, he doesn't really mess up but you'll just have to resign yourself to enjoying what little of originality there is."
-Milliblog gave favourable reviews stating "Goa’s soundtrack is exhilarating – Yuvan opens the year in style!"
+Karthik Srinivasan of Milliblog gave a favourable review, stating, "Goa’s soundtrack is exhilarating – Yuvan opens the year in style!"
+R. S. Prakash of Bangalore Mirror stated, "Yuvan Shankar Raja’s score is appealing."
+Y. Sunita Chowdary of The Hindu called the music "peppy".